DataDog/documentation/content/en/real_user_monitoring/product_analytics/sankey.md

 If a user visits the same page multiple times during their session, that page is only counted once.

-Actions are not currently supported in the Sankey diagram.
+Actions are not supported in the Sankey diagram.

 ## Build a Sankey diagram